 How does Fledge compare to other accelerators?

 There are thousands of incubators and accelerators around the world.
 They all promise to help.
-They all sound similar.
-They are not.
-The best programs include a well-tested curriculum, a broad and deep mentor network, and a reputation for excellence.
+They all look and sound similar.
+The reality is that its far easier to make a good looking website than an accelerator truly useful to its participants.
+The best programs in the world include a well-tested curriculum, a broad and deep mentor network, and have built a reputation for excellence.

 What do we look for at Fledge?

 We receive a lot of applications for each session.
 Unfortunately, our time and space is limited, and thus we pick the teams we believe best fit the following criteria.
 That said, your odds are zero unless you apply, and we pride ourselves on providing feedback to every team that completes the application.

 We’ll help all we can to get your idea polished for and into the market, but ultimately we count on you to push it forward through all the hurdles in starting a business.
 Thus first and foremost, we’re looking for dedicated entrepreneurs, who are “all in” in this effort, who work well together as a team.

 “Together”, as the best practices from accelerators all say that companies need at least a team of two to be successful.
 If you are alone, seek a co-founder or build out a team of volunteers/employees before applying.
 Or apply today asking for feedback, which can help improve your odds of finding a teammate.

 How does your startup make the world better?
 Does it save lives?
 Improve the environment?
 Strengthen a community?
 Alleviate poverty?
 Bring financial services to the unbanked?
 Bring food to the hungry?
 Home the homeless?